Spotlight on Innovations and Achievements: Weber Human Services AAA

 Learn how this Utah AAA collaborated with local senior centers and art instructors to develop an art gallery program for seniors that connects older adult artists to their community, motivates participants and encourages even more older adults to join art classes as a tool for social engagement.

 We're proud to highlight the award-winning work of the 2020 winners of n4a's Aging Innovations and Achievement Awards in this weekly spotlight feature.
 This week, we are focusing on Weber Human Services Area Agency on Aging's Weber-Morgan Senior Art Gallery program.
 The agency was a 2020 Aging Innovations Award winner in the Social Engagement category.
-The AIA Awards are made possible thanks to the support of Centene.
+The 2020 AIA Awards were made possible thanks to the support of Centene.

 Art can be the motivation for social engagement.
 When a senior center art instructor expressed a desire to find a place that could allow older adult art students to share their artwork with the community, the Weber Human Services Area Agency on Aging joined forces with six local senior centers and five senior center art instructors to create the Weber-Morgan Senior Art Gallery.